Hudson Bay Railway (1997): Accidents

 A train carrying liquified petroleum gas derailed on September 16, 2018.
 One member of the train's crew died, and two other crew members were hospitalized.
 The train consisted of 3 locomotives, and 27 tanker cars.
 The train was crossing a creek near Ponton, Manitoba, when it derailed.
 Arctic Gateway Group reported no oil was spilled.

 Passenger service

-There are two VIA Rail passenger trains a week each way between Winnipeg and Churchill, taking about 45 hours, and one from Churchill to The Pas.
+There are two VIA Rail passenger trains a week each way between Winnipeg and Churchill, called the Winnipeg–Churchill train, taking about 45 hours, and one from Churchill to The Pas.